tuana-sultan/tuana-sultan-kodlar/README.md

-# tuana-sultan-kodlar
+# tuana-sultan-projects
-Basit seviyeden ileri seviyeye kodlar
+From Basic to Intermadiate